 Jesus spoke three prayers of intercession:

-The last supper had just finished and Jesus had been teaching His twelve disciples more that was about to happen.
-Before they all started on the way to Gethsemane for the last time.
-Jesus prayed these three prays.
+The Last Passover Jesus had here on earth had just finished and Jesus had been teaching His twelve disciples more that was about to happen.
+Before they all started on the way to Gethsemane for the last time this was 14th of Nisan.
+Jesus prayed these three prayers.